-From Africa to Paterson By EDWARD R. SMITH Staff Writer Walter Abish's first novel is set Walter Abish's first novel is set in Africa with murderous jewel thieves, Alex, Allen and Alva, invading ants: and Queen Quat who paints the continent orange.
+Book reviews: $From \ Africa \ to \ Paterson$ By EDWARD R. SMITH Staff Writer Walter Abish's first novel is set in Africa with murderous jewel thieves, Alex, Allen and Alva, invading ants and Queen Quat who paints the continent orange.
 This novel is crazy.
 To begin with, Abish starts off the first chapter by using words that begin with the letter A and only the letter A. As each chapter rolls around, a letter is added to the alphabet so the author can tell his terrifying tales about ants and murdering Africans.
-In reading Abish's nobel I found a mistake In his literary trick.
-On page 21, line 8 he wrote this line which massed up his trick," I used to draw Alva."
+In reading Abish's nobel I found a mistake in his literary trick.
+On page 21, line 8 he wrote this line which messed up his trick," I used to drawAlva."
 What is wrong with that?
-Abish was not to use that letter U until chapter.
-U on page 55 came.
+Abish was not to use that letter U until chapter U on page 55 came.
 Thus Abish is out of his alphabetical sequence.
-The plot of the novel, driver ants versus African rulers and whoever got in the way (the author as narrator, Alex, Allen and Alva) didn't strike me as being "literary" but then some critics said that same thing about Animal Farm.
-If there is a hidden message in the new novel then I've missed it.
-There are "some references to imperalist Rhodesia, apartheid Union of South Africa; Ethopia and other current African struggles in Angola and Mozambique but mainly Abish sticks to his antis versus people in Africa.
-Maybe he's discovered something we can't or will not open our eyes too.
-White House Enemies by Julio Fernandez New American Library pgs.
-96,\$1 With the Watergate Follies going on TV, radio and newspapers since the summer of 1972, we are blessed with th White House Enemies, (dig the subtitle) Or-How We Made the Dean's List in cartoons.
+The plot of the novel, driver ants versus African rulers and whoever got in the way (the author as narrator, Alex, Allen and Alva) didn't strike me as being "literary" but then some critics said that same thing about.
+Animal Farm.
+"If there is a hidden message in the new novel then I've missed it.
+There are: some references to imperalist Rhodesia, apartfield Union of South Africa, Ethopia and other current African struggles in Angola and Mozambique but mainly Abish sticks to his ants versus people in Africa.
+Maybe he's discovered something we can't or will not open our White House Enemies by Julio Fernandez New American Library pgs.
+96,\$1 With the Watergate Follies going on TV, radio and newspapers since the summer of 1972, we are blessed with th White House Enemies, (dig the subtitle) Or How We Made the Dean's List in cartoons.
 Mr. Fernandez tells all with actual quotes and brings in the visual with is profiles of the White House foes.
-Some of Dean's List include Daniel Ellsberg, Ed Kennedy and Joe Namath while others are not so famous Stewart R. Mott, John Conyers, Ed Guthman and Allard Lowenstein.
+Some of Dean's List include Daniel Elisberg, Ed Kennedy and Joe Namath while others are not so famous Stewart R. Mott, John Conyers, Ed Guthman and Allard Lowenstein.
 The Dean List number 208 influential persons.
-Some sources say that the whole list was not revealed; "we'll never know unless Nixon or Dean opens his mouth on the list.
+Some sources say that the whole list was not revealed, we'll never know unless Nixon or Dean opens his mouth on the list.
 Perhaps someday post-Watergate the truth will pop up in a book on the subject.
-The sad thing is that a list didexist in the first place.
-It did include notables in the news media, politicans, business, labor, and academy, Hollywood, newspapers and various organizations.
-John Dean III made the list of subversives for the President of the United States, Richard M. Nixon, in 1971.
+The sad thing is that a list did exist in, the first place.
+It did include notables in the news media, politicans, business, labor, and academy, Hollywood, newspapers and various organizations, John Dean, III made the list of subversives, for the President of the United States, Richard M. Nixon, in 1971.
 It has been referred to many times as the Houston Plan.
 The list had files on Democrats, blacks, Wallace, Kennedy, Henry and Jane Fonda, McGovern, Newman, Dick Gregory, Shirley Chisholm, John Lindsay and of course.
-Elisbergy-who would forget! forget!
+Elisbergy-who would forcest!
 Sutleties, Transparancies and Sounds Edited by Joan Stahl Paterson Free Public Library pgs.
 80, free (upon request) "Each year the William Carlos Williams Poetry Center of the Paterson Free Public Library conducts a poetry competition.
 The poems in this anthology were chosen as winning ones in the Center's second contest, states Joan Stahl in her introduction to this anthology.
-Joan stant in her introduction to this anthology.
+This anthology.